Emmanuel Burriss: San Francisco Giants

-Cincinnati Reds organization
+Cincinnati Reds

 On November 21, 2012, Burriss signed a minor league deal with the Cincinnati Reds that included an invitation to spring training.
 In 2013 spring training, he competed with Jason Donald and César Izturis for the last reserve position on Cincinnati's roster.
 Ultimately, the Reds added Izturis to their roster on March 31 and reassigned Burriss to the minor leagues.
 In 108 games for the Triple-A Louisville Bats of the International League, he batted .241 with 32 runs scored, 89 hits, one home run, 24 RBI, and 17 stolen bases.
 On November 4, he became a free agent.

 Washington Nationals

-In December 2013, Burriss signed a minor league deal with the Washington Nationals.
-In 2014, he has played for the AAA Syracuse Chiefs.
+On December 19, 2013, Burriss signed a minor league contract with the Washington Nationals.
+In 2014, he has played for the Triple–A Syracuse Chiefs.
 On June 26, 2015, he had his contract purchased when Anthony Rendon was placed on the disabled list.
 He made five plate appearances, his first in the major leagues since 2012, and picked up two hits and two walks.
 He was given and accepted an outright assignment to Syracuse on July 28, 2015.
 Burriss elected free agency immediately after the 2015 season.

 Philadelphia Phillies

-Burriss signed a minor league deal with the Philadelphia Phillies in November 2015.
-After making the opening day roster for the Phillies, he was designated for assignment on June 1, 2016.
-After spending most of the summer with the Lehigh Valley IronPigs, he was recalled by the Phillies in late August.
+On November 18, 2015, Burriss signed a minor league contract with the Philadelphia Phillies.
+On April 2, 2016, Burriss had his contract selected after making Philadelphia's Opening Day roster.
+Burris was designated for assignment by the Phillies on June 1.
+He cleared waivers and was sent outright to the Triple-A Lehigh Valley IronPigs on June 4.
+Burriss was recalled by the Phillies on August 19.
+In 39 games for the team, he went 5-for-45 (.111) with no home run or RBI.
+On October 7, Burriss was removed from the 40-man roster and sent outright to Triple-A Lehigh Valley.
+He elected free agency October 15.

-Washington Nationals
+Washington Nationals (second stint)

-He declared for free agency October 16, 2016, and reunited in December with the Nationals on a minor league contract with an invitation to spring training.
-He elected free agency on November 6, 2017.
+On December 13, 2016, Burriss signed a minor league contract to return to the Washington Nationals organization.
+He spent the 2017 season with the Triple–A Syracuse Chiefs, hitting .253/.283/.274 with no home runs and 18 RBI in 42 games.
+Burriss elected free agency following the season on November 6, 2017.

 Los Angeles Angels

-Burriss signed a minor league contract with the Los Angeles Angels in February 2018.
+Burriss signed a minor league contract with the Los Angeles Angels on February 7, 2018.
 He never played a game in the organization.

+Coaching career

+On February 25, 2024, Burriss was announced as the hitting coach for the Oklahoma City Dodgers, the Triple-A affiliate of the Los Angeles Dodgers.

-Personal life and coaching career
+Personal life

 Burriss is a Christian.
 During his career, he performed the sign of the cross before batting.
-Burriss is currently the hitting coach for the Oklahoma City Dodgers, the Triple-A affiliate of the Los Angeles Dodgers.